-In today’s world, where the client personnel involved in buying and consuming legal services extend far beyond the legal department, the client’s voice needs to extend beyond just the GC and her or his legal team.
-Also think about the inﬂuencers who are telling those decision makers that “We have to work with Firm X” or “Firm Y really aren’t delivering value for money – we should be looking elsewhere”.
+In today’s world, the client personnel involved in buying and consuming legal services extend far beyond the legal department.
+The client’s voice needs to extend beyond just the GC and her or his legal team.
+Law firms must think about the ‘inﬂuencers’ who are telling those decision makers that “We have to work with Firm X” or “Firm Y really aren’t delivering value for money – we should be looking elsewhere”.

 Step 4.
 Embed Client-Centricity into the DNA of the Organisation

 Lawyers are consummate professionals.
 But are they truly client-centric?
-Most legal professionals entered the legal industry to practise law, to advise clients and to mitigate risk.
-They didn’t join to help CFOs and procurement professionals to cut costs but that’s what partners in law ﬁrms are being asked to do these days.
+Most legal professionals entered the legal industry to practise law.
+They wanted to advise clients and to mitigate risk.
+They didn’t join to help CFOs and procurement professionals to cut costs.
+However, that’s what partners in law ﬁrms are being asked to do these days.

 Embedding behaviour changes and aligning the ﬁrm’s culture with the ‘voice of the client’ takes patience, persistence and continuous eﬀort over a long time.
 Engagement with clients must be ongoing.
-Building and sustaining the momentum required to be true client-centric needs a constant stream of input from clients, and constant conversations within the ﬁrm about what that input means and how clients can be better served.
+Building and sustaining the momentum required to be true client-centric needs a constant stream of input from clients.
+It also requires constant conversations within the ﬁrm about what that input means, and how clients can be better served.

 The reason why most law ﬁrms are lagging behind might be not that they are inattentive to clients (that is usually patently not the case).
 It is more likely to be that they simply do not have the systems and processes in place that are required to get input of the quality and detail that can drive continuous improvement.
 A properly designed CX programme delivers that.
 Over time, measurable results emerge both in terms of client loyalty (NPS and CRQ scores) and also, more importantly, economic performance.